evkx/evkx.github.io/content/models/genesis/gv70/Electrified_GV70/_index.md

 ---
 title: Genesis Electrified GV70
 linktitle: "Electrified GV70"
 description: "Genesis Electrified GV70 is an all-electric premium SUV with a WLTP range of up to 470 km (292 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true